Keszi94/the-village-tap/TESTING.md

       The pathing issue was making it impossible to submit an edited thread correctly, I would get a 404 error every time.
 After trying to fix the broken structure for way too long, I have decided to create a completely separate edit_thread.html form and removed the JavaScript handling.
 Now, edits are submitted properly without any routng errors.

 ---
+_**Note**: The issues below were addressed following the initial assessment feedback._

-14. Registration form not working correctly
+1. Registration form not working correctly

       The original `signup.html` template used hardcoded `<input>` elements with incorrect name attributes that didn't match what Django Allauth expects (username, password1, etc.).
 This caused the form submissions to  fail without creating a user or showing an error message.
 I replaced the manual fields with Django’s form rendering (`{{ form.username }}`), which ensured correct field names and validation.
 I also added inline error display to help users understand why submissions might fail.
       To avoid writing labels and classes manually I installed the django-widget-tweaks package.
 This allowed me to apply Bootstrap classes directly in the template using filters like `|add_class:"form-control"`.

       Resource: [django-widget-tweaks doc](https://github.com/jazzband/django-widget-tweaks)

-15. Image upload failed due to misplaced enctype
+2. Image upload failed due to misplaced enctype

       Article image uploads were broken because I applied the `enctype="multipart/form-data"` attribute to a `<div>` instead of the `<form>` element itself.
       As a result, image files were never submitted with the form, and only the default image showed.
 The backend and Cloudinary configuration were correct, the problem was entirely front-end.
 After noticing the misplaced enctype I moved it to the correct element.
 The image uploads now work as expected.

-16. Users could edit or delete threads and comments they did not create
+3. Users could edit or delete threads and comments they did not create

       The issue was that any logged-in user could edit or delete threads or comments that was not theirs by accessing the URLs directly.
 This was a clear security issue and violated user data protection.
 I added permission checks in the views to ensure only the author can edit content and that only the author or a superuser can delete it.
 I also updated the front-end templates to show the edit/delete buttons only to the appropriate users.
 These changes now fully protect the content created by the users from unauthorized access.